Rookout/docs/docs/installation-node.md

 **Note:** Rookout only supports LTS (Long Time Support) versions of Node.js.

-## Source Code Detection
+## Source Commit Detection
-Source detection functionality is currently not supported for Node.js.
+Source commit detection functionality is currently not supported for Node.js.

-## Dependencies

-Rookout SDK contains third-party native extensions.
-For most common interpreter and OS configurations, pre-built binaries are provided.
-For other configurations, a build environment is needed to successfully install Rookout.

-Please install the appropriate build tools for your environment:

-1. Mac
-    - $ xcode-select --install
-2. Debian based
-    - $ apt-get update -q && apt-get install -qy
-3. Fedora based
-    - $ yum install -qy
-4. Alpine
-    - $ apk update && apk add

 ## Serverless and PaaS
 If you are running your application on a Serverless or PaaS (Platform as a Service), you must build your package in an environment similar to those used in production.